-By including historical grazing in a regression equation of productivity as a function of both the treatment and mediator (Equation (6)), we eliminate the part of the effect of soil moisture on productivity that is due to the correlation with historical grazing (Figure 5a).
+By including historical grazing in a regression equation of productivity as a function of both the treatment and mediator (Equation 6), we eliminate the part of the effect of soil moisture on productivity that is due to the correlation with historical grazing (Fig. 5A).
 If we further assume that that no other mediator-outcome confounders exist (Assumption A3), then Equation (6) will produce estimates of both δ_1 and δ_2 without bias.
-If the estimated total effect of drought on productivity is negative ($\hat{\beta}1 < 0$) then drought reduces productivity on average across plots (Figure 5b).
-If the estimated effect of drought on soil moisture is negative ($\hat{\theta}1 < 0$) and the estimated effect of drought on productivity increases when both soil moisture and historical grazing are included in the model ($\hat{\delta}1 > \hat{\beta}1$), then drought reduces productivity by reducing soil moisture on average.
-In other words, after controlling for the mediator-outcome confounder (historical grazing), the negative effect of drought on productivity is smaller in magnitude (i.e., smaller in absolute value) when the effect of soil moisture on productivity is held constant.
-This procedure is characteristic of analyses using SEMs in ecology (e.g., Grace et al. 2016), although such analyses are not typically framed in these terms.
-To estimate the effect of drought on productivity through soil moisture using Equations (5) and (6), we can use the product method, in which the indirect effect is $\theta_1 \delta_2$ (see Supplement (2) for details and for indirect effects defined using the three-part procedure when the mediator and outcome are not continuous).
+If the estimated total effect of drought on productivity is negative ($\widehat{\beta_1} < 0$, where $\widehat{}$ denotes an estimated quantity) then drought reduces productivity on average across plots (Fig. 5B).
+If the estimated effect of drought on soil moisture is negative ($\widehat{\theta_1} < 0$) and the estimated effect of drought on productivity increases when both soil moisture and historical grazing are included in the model $(\widehat{\delta_1} > \widehat{\beta_1})$, then drought reduces productivity by reducing soil moisture on average.
+In other words, after controlling for the mediator-outcome confounder (historical grazing), the negative effect of drought on productivity is smaller in magnitude (i.e. smaller in absolute value) when the effect of soil moisture on productivity is held constant.
+This procedure is characteristic of analyses using SEMs in ecology (e.g. Grace et al., 2016), although such analyses are not typically framed in these terms.
+To estimate the effect of drought on productivity through soil moisture using Equations (5) and (6), we can use the product method, in which the indirect effect is $\theta_1 \delta_2$ (see Section 2 in Appendix S1 for details and for indirect effects defined using the three-part procedure when the mediator and outcome are not continuous).

-Figure 5: Mediation analysis of the hypothetical drought study is subject to bias arising from confounders. (a) If a mediator-outcome confounder exists, such as historical grazing G, and is measured in the study, bias from G can be eliminated by including the variable as in Equation (6).(b) The three-part procedure estimates four components of the relationship between D and P. (c) The procedure assumes no mediator-outcome confounders, but the effect of drought can operate through other mediators, such as M_2 , in addition to soil moisture.
-However, M must not be affected by any other mediators; e.g., M_2 becomes a mediator-outcome confounder that is influenced by the treatment if the dashed red path exists (a violation of Assumption A4).
-Labels are as in Figure 2.
+Fig. 5.
+Mediation analysis of the hypothetical drought study is subject to bias arising from confounders.
+(A) If a mediator-outcome confounder exists, such as historical grazing G, and is measured in the study, bias from G can be eliminated by including the variable as in Equation (6).
+(B) The three-part procedure estimates four components of the relationship between D and P. (C) The procedure assumes no mediator-outcome confounders, but the effect of drought can operate through other mediators, such as M_2 , in addition to soil moisture.
+However, M must not be affected by any other mediators; e.g. M_2 becomes a mediator-outcome confounder that is influenced by the treatment if the dashed red path exists (a violation of Assumption A4).
+Labels are as in Fig. 2.

-Regardless of how the indirect effect is quantified, the effect is only estimated without bias if all mediator-outcome confounders are accounted for (Figures 5a and 5c) and if the effect of soil moisture on productivity is homogeneous across different levels of drought, i.e., there is no interaction between drought and soil moisture (Valeri and Vanderweele, 2013).
-For a detailed explanation of the bias that arises in the presence of heterogeneous effects using the hypothetical drought study, see Supplement (3), but see Section VI. for options to relax Assumption A5.
+Regardless of how the indirect effect is quantified, the effect is only estimated without bias if all mediator-outcome confounders are accounted for (Fig. 5A and C) and if the effect of soil moisture on productivity is homogeneous across different levels of drought, i.e. there is no interaction between drought and soil moisture (Valeri & Vanderweele, 2013).
+For a detailed explanation of the bias that arises in the presence of heterogeneous effects using the hypothetical drought study, see Section 3 in Appendix S1, but see Section VI for options to relax Assumption A5.

 In real ecological systems, there will likely be many mediator-outcome confounders, and identifying and measuring them all will be challenging.
-Additionally, many confounders (e.g., historical grazing patterns, weather, soil composition) are multi-dimensional, and identifying and measuring the relevant dimensions can be difficult.
+Additionally, many confounders (e.g. historical grazing patterns, weather, soil composition) are multi-dimensional, and identifying and measuring the relevant dimensions can be difficult.
 In the next three subsections, we describe approaches for mediation analysis that do not rely on measuring every potential mediator-outcome confounder in all their relevant dimensions.